 The objective is to study the thermal behaviour of the existing house and suggest cost effective improvements.
-Over recent years the energy efficiency and occupant thermal comfort of buildings in South Africa have become more important considerations to occupants.
+Over recent years the energy efficiency and occupant thermal comfort of buildings in South Africa have become more important considerations to owners.
 Holistic building energy modelling allows you to learn about the thermal behaviour of your new or existing building.
-Within the constraints of each project, building modelling engineers can determine key areas of improvement and operation of your new or existing building.
+Within the constraints of each project, building modelling engineers can determine key areas of improvement and operation of the building.

 Project brief and constraints

 The existing beach house in Hermanus was studied to learn about possible future improvements to the façade.
 The owners are looking for easy cost effective solutions to improve the thermal comfort of the building.

 “That condition of the mind which expresses satisfaction with the thermal environment” - ASHRAE Standard 55